Frequently Asked Questions

 A: Please contact the Honors College if you would like to be placed in Honors Housing.

-A: Please email firstname.lastname@example.org.
+A: Please email firstname.lastname@example.org for more information.
 While we cannot guarantee housing, we will do everything we can to accommodate you.

 A: You may request to live with a sibling of the same gender on-campus, and you need to mutually request one another via the Housing Application.

-A: TCU has a two year live on requirement.
+A: TCU has a two year live on and dining requirement.

 A: Our residence halls do not close for holidays or breaks.
 Students are welcome to stay in their residence halls during this time.
 We will have staff on duty in case students need anything.
 Dining options may be limited so please plan accordingly.
 Fraternity and sorority chapter facilities are closed during winter break.